 Two summers ago, while on vacation in Wisconsin, the question of why we never see the “dark side” of the moon was raised by one of my children.
 Not having the answer off the top of my head, I asked “the alethiometer.”
 In a matter of moments I had it: tidal locking.
 This illuminated the room.
 I was able to read the full explanation of what tidal locking is and how it works.
 Did I remember this information for this blog post?
 No. I had to look it up again.

-This modern day truth telling device is available any time for any thing, but it fosters a kind of inattention to the need to remember any of what you look up.
-It is assumed that the information will always be there, so why bother to actually remember it.
+This modern day truth-telling device is available any time for anything, but it fosters a kind of inattention to the need to remember any of what you look up.
+It is assumed that the information will always be there, so why bother to actually remember it?
 Its future availability is deemed sufficient.

 In another age—not so long ago—before “the alethiometer,” you had to try to store this information in your brain, because it was hard to look it up a second time.
-What you learned or discovered from books or elsewhere over time was, therefore, constantly mixed in with newly obtained material you were carefully adding to what was there.
+What you learned or discovered from books or elsewhere over time was, therefore, constantly mixed with newly obtained material you were carefully adding to what was there.
 This was how learning worked.
 It was not as efficient, and you were always losing some things as you went along, but out of this percolating brew of knowledge came thoughts and ideas that were made possible because your mind was actively putting this stored information together in new and interesting ways.
-This manipulation of information is a key aspect of intelligence.
+This manipulation of information is a key aspect of creativity and intelligence.

 “I never consciously place symbolism in my writing.
 That would be a self-conscious exercise and self-consciousness is defeating to any creative act.
 Better to get the subconscious to do the work for you, and get out of the way.
 The best symbolism is always unsuspected and natural.
 During a lifetime, one saves up information which collects itself around centers in the mind; these automatically become symbols on a subliminal level and need only be summoned in the heat of writing.”*